dftbplus/dftbplus/INSTALL.rst

 If you compile DFTB+ with ELSI, PLUMED or MAGMA-support, make sure that pkg-config can find the respective pkconfig files, as those libraries are declared as dependencies in the DFTB+ pkg-config file.
+For external dependencies without pkg-config files (e.g. mbd, negf) the options for linking those libraries can not be queried via pkg-config and must be added manually.

 Generating developer documentation